What is Beaver Computational Thinking ?

 Q3 : Zebra Tunnels (HARD)

 There are two kinds of tunnels in Bebras Land.
-When beavers enter a black tunnel one after the other, they come out in reverse order.
-When beavers enter a white tunnel one after the other, when they come out only the first and the last beaver are interchanged.
+When beavers enter a black tunnel one after the other, they come out in reversed order.
+When beavers enter a white tunnel one after the other, when they come out, only the first and the last beavers are interchanged.

-A beaver family goes through this three tunnels:
+A beaver family goes through thess three tunnels: